Dinesh Palipana: Research

 Palipana has interests in spinal cord injury research.
 He was awarded $2 million in 2019 to pursue research in thought-controlled rehabilitation.
+The study was featured on The Project.
+The work received a further $3.8 million in 2023.
 He attributes this passion to his own injury.
 Palipana is a member of the Perry Cross Spinal Research Foundation's scientific committee.

 Palipana's interest includes non-invasive interventions to promote functional improvement in spinal cord injury.
 Some of these interventions have involved electroencephalography (EEG) and electrical stimulation, which was highlighted in Griffith University's Be Remarkable media campaign.
 He has been encouraged by a mentor at Harvard University, where he was one of the first visiting medical students of this nature.
 The project received $2 million Australian in 2019 from the Queensland Government.

 Palipana has published articles on disability, COVID-19 and medicine.

 Personal life

 Palipana was born in Kandy, Sri Lanka to Chithrani and Sanath Palipana.
 He grew up in Byron Bay and Brisbane, Australia.
 Palipana attributes much of his success to the support of his mother.